Shoulder Pain

 Treatment for Shoulder Problems

-Many patients have turned to Stem Cell Therapy as a better alternative to shoulder surgery, with an easier and faster recovery and with significantly fewer complications.
-Shoulder surgery is often recommended as a treatment for several shoulder pain conditions.
-However, as with most surgeries, shoulder surgery has some risks, including pain, blood clots, reactions to anesthesia, infections, or muscle loss.
+Many patients turn to Stem Cell Therapy as a better alternative to shoulder surgery.
+It provides an easier and faster recovery with fewer complications.
+Shoulder surgery is recommended as a treatment for several shoulder pain conditions.
+However, as with most surgeries, shoulder surgery has risks, including pain, blood clots, reactions to anesthesia, infections, or muscle loss.
 Also, it requires being hospitalized for a few days.
 The recovery from surgery may be relatively slow and painful, often requiring a period of several months with restricted use of the shoulder, followed by a period of physical rehabilitation that can last several months.
 In many cases, shoulder functionality may not be fully recovered after surgery, which can limit shoulder movements.
-Stem cell therapy is natural and easily delivered in a same day outpatient procedure, with results that often allow the patient to resume their previous activities within a few months.
+Stem cell therapy is natural and easily delivered in a same-day outpatient procedure, with results that often allow the patient to resume their previous activities within a few months.